nickduran/cps-ling-align/README.md

 # Multi-Level Linguistic Alignment in a Dynamic Collaborative Problem-Solving Task

-N Duran, A. Paige, S D'Mello.
+N Duran, A. Paige, S D'Mello., Others.
 Cognitive Science.

 ## What does this respository and README include?